The most common "Bed Mite" is the house dust mite. House dust mites can be a problem in any building, in any city, clean or dirty.

 Dust mites are generally found in beds, pillows, upholstered furniture, rugs, or other places where people sleep or sit for long periods.
 Bed mites require a damp environment and that is why beds are a mites favorite place to hang out.

 Adult mites live for one to three months, feeding on a variety of foods including dog food, cereals, yeast and their favorite food our dead skin.
 They like our pet's skin too.
-Dust mites don't bite.
+By the way dust mites don't bite, they can't.
+Believe it or not, they do not have a mouth.

 If you are waking up with bites on your skin then more than likely you have problems with bed bugs or fleas.